verghost/vlc-lua-docs/m/player/index.md

 ```

 ### Return value
-Table containing the VLC-specific meta data of the current item
+Table containing the VLC-specific metadata of the current item

 ----
 ## `item:set_meta()`
-Modify VLC-specific meta data of current item.
-Does not write new meta data to actual file; change is internal-only.
+Modify VLC-specific metadata of current item.
+Does not write new metadata to the actual file.

 ### Usage
 ```lua